-- Transceiver location constraints that reflect the transceiver primitive site locations selected during customization of the Physical Resources tab of the Customize IP dialog box. - Case analysis constraints, as necessary, that direct the Vivado design tools to propagate the correct constraint for the operational TXOUTCLK frequency. - False path constraints, as necessary, if synchronizer modules or other false paths are included in the core.
+- Transceiver location constraints that reflect the transceiver primitive site locations selected during customization of the Physical Resources tab of the Customize IP dialog box. - Case analysis constraints, as necessary, that direct the Vivado design tools to propagate the correct constraint for the operational TXOUTCLK frequency.

+• False path constraints, as necessary, if synchronizer modules or other false paths are included in the core.

 The constraints provided in the core-level XDC file are required for proper operation of the core instance.
 This file is managed by the Vivado design tools and can change to reflect core customization changes or core version upgrades.
 Do not modify this file.
+For advanced use cases, if you want to manage GT locations manually, set DISABLE_LOC_XDC user parameter to '1' during IP customization.